Hoosier, Saskatchewan

-Hoosier is an unincorporated hamlet in Antelope Park Rural Municipality No. 322, Saskatchewan, Canada.
-The hamlet is approximately 40 km north west of the Town of Kindersley at the intersection of Highway 317 and Highway 772.
+Hoosier is an unincorporated hamlet in the Rural Municipality of Antelope Park No. 322, Saskatchewan, Canada.
+The hamlet is approximately 40 km north-west of the town of Kindersley at the intersection of Highway 317 and Highway 772.

 The Canadian Pacific Railway played a big role in the town's economy when it was completed in 1913, in the early years of Hoosier's history.
 Due to the closure of a branch line in 1981, the tracks from Dodsland to Hoosier were pulled and the last of the community's grain elevators was demolished, causing Hoosier's population to decline.